Molecular Biology & Interdisciplinary Life Sciences

 1 Credit (1)

 Oral presentations of ongoing research and/or research proposal for the masters thesis.
-Must be repeated twice for masters and three times for doctoral students.
-Graded by 2 options: S/U or Letter Grade
+Must be repeated twice for masters and a minimum of three times for doctoral students.
+May be repeated up to 4 credits.

 MOLB 597.
 Laboratory Rotations/Research Discussions